joetric/Septa-Gadget/README.txt

 Joe Tricarico
 jtricarico@azavea.com

-* This is one of my personal projects and is not supported by Azavea, Inc.
+Please note that this is one of my personal projects and is not supported by Azavea, Inc.